lloydsargent/Raspberry-Pico2-Qemu/README.md

 >
 > The RP2350 documentation has some... what I consider errors.
 For example, it has some bits labeled as being R/O when in fact they are not.
 PENDSVSET is R/W with the write being very important.
 This messed me up and took me a couple of days before I realized the documentation was wrong.
 The bit writable.

-## What to expect
+## Failure analysis

 It will work until it fails.
-Again, that's not me being snarky, that's me being ignorant about the guts of Qemu.
-If someone who knows how Qemu works, feel free to send me the mods to make it better.
+Again, that's not me being snarky, that's me being ignorant about the guts of QEMU.
+If someone who knows how QEMU works, feel free to send me the mods to make it better.
 I guarantee I will have absolutely no idea what you did, but will be impressed.

 ## Okay, I've read all the warnings and don't care.
 How do I build it.

 This assumes you are using the command line.
 There are no other instructions.
 Not even an executable.
-Honestly, it's not that difficult (not as difficult as hacking Qemu which, did I mention it, I really don't understand).
+Honestly, it's not that difficult (not as difficult as hacking QEMU which, did I mention it, I really don't understand).
 It's only seven steps.
 Easy peasy.

-> BTW, this all depends on you making sure you followed Qemu's dependencies which I'm not goint to repeat here, because they do a **much** better job)
+> BTW, this all depends on you making sure you followed QEMU's dependencies which I'm not goint to repeat here, because they do a **much** better job)

 * Step 1